Glossary

 What is a Form 8949?

-If you are a US participant and sold shares in the tax year ended December 31 2024, you may be required to report the information relating to the sale on Form 8949, "Sales and Other Dispositions of Capital Assets".
+If you are a US participant and sold shares in the tax year ended December 31 2025, you are required to report the information relating to the sale on Form 8949, "Sales and Other Dispositions of Capital Assets".

 Information recorded on Form 8949 should be transferred to Form 1040, Schedule D, "Capital Gains and Losses".